EducationalTestingService/skll/doc/run_experiment.rst

 Integration with Weights & Biases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The output of any SKLL experiment can be automatically logged to `Weights & Biases <https://wandb.ai>`.
+The output of any SKLL experiment can be automatically logged to `Weights & Biases <https://wandb.ai>`__.
 Once the logging is :ref:`enabled<wandb_credentials>`, a new run will be created under the specified W&B project.
 The following is logged for _all_ tasks:
 - The SKLL configuration file, including default values for fields that were left unspecified
 - The learner, feature set, and size of training and testing sets for each job in the experiment

 There are additional items logged depending on the task type:
   *   **train**: The full path to the generated model file is logged in the project summary.
   *   **predict**: The predictions file is logged as a table, separately for each job in the experiment.
   *   **evaluate**: The task summary file is logged as a table.
 For classification experiments, the confusion matrix as well as a table that shows per-label precision, recall and f-measure are logged for each job.
   *   **cross_validate**: Similar output logged as the `evaluate` task, with a separate job per CV fold.
   *   **learning_curve** The summary file is logged as a table, and all learning curve plots are logged as media artifacts.

+As an example, see `here <https://wandb.ai/etslabs/skll_titanic_example/reports/Titanic-Example-Report--Vmlldzo2ODAzNDY1?accessToken=jd3tssj6hs8rniby0rqgeahsm9oexppjgkjj3gdiisag49a0tkx1wnak806k4xjd>`__ a report created on Weights & Biases, from the tutorial :ref:`titanic example <titanic_example>`.
+The report contains three sections, one per SKLL task, with a subset of the output tables and metrics that were logged during for the task.
+To view the full output and create your own reports, turn on :ref:`logging to Weights and Biases<wandb_credentials>` in the configuration ``Output`` section.

 .. rubric:: Footnotes

 .. [#] We are considering adding support for YAML configuration files in the